Profile

 • 50g crushed Bronte pistachios

-• 1 clove garlic
+• 1 clove of garlic

-• a handful of fresh basil
+• a small bunch of fresh basil

-• 8 Pachino cherry tomatoes
+• 8 cherry tomatoes (Pachino variety)

 • extra virgin olive oil for cooking

-• half a glass dry white wine
+• half a glass of dry white wine

-• salt, to taste
+• salt to taste

 • freshly ground black pepper